alexromlex/NODE_REACT_webshop/README.md

 After this, create product types, that will contain the brands you have already created.

-When you have types and brands, let's crate a products!
+If you have created types and brands, let's crate a products!

 ## 🚀 Tech Stack <a name = "techstack"></a>